Nikon Sportstar EX 8×25

 The Nikon Sportstar EX 8×25 has a robust, small, foldable housing that is O-ring sealed which makes it waterproof and fog-free.
 These compact binoculars from Nikon are available in the specifications 8×25 and 10×25, they are nice little all-round binoculars for occasional bird watching, nature viewing, sporting events, outdoors, or traveling.

 Shortly before the world came to a travel hold, my brother went on a trip to South Africa.
-When in South Africa, then you have to go on a safari to see the wildlife and the Big Five.
-He bought this small, compact Nikon 8×25.
+When in South Africa, then you really want to go on a safari to see the wildlife and the Big Five.
+To get a better view, he bought this small, compact Nikon 8×25.
 In the last couple of weeks, I’ve had these compact travel binoculars with me in the woods to try them out.

 Optical Glass Crown Eco-Glass (lead and arsenic-free)